BASICS (Brief Alcohol Screening & Intervention for College Students) is a 2- to 3-session assessment and feedback process that allows you to:

 Why students participate in BASICS

-NOTE: Due to the high demand for BASICS scheduling, students who miss two BASICS appointments will be ineligible to participate in BASICS at Cornell Health.
+- Missed appointments: Due to some periods of high demand for BASICS, students who miss two BASICS appointments by not attending or last-minute cancellations may become ineligible to participate in BASICS at Cornell Health.
 BASICS staff may refer these students back to their referral source.
-(Note that late arrivals may result in a missed appointment.)

 The Cornell version of BASICS is based on research conducted at the University of Washington and Western Washington University.
 Its aim is to reduce high-risk use of alcohol and other drugs as well as the potentially harmful problems associated with such use.
 In the words of the authors who conceptualized BASICS, “it is non-confrontational, non-judgmental, non-authoritarian, and non-labeling."*